Media Backgrounder:

 (Planet’s Biocapacity / Humanity’s Ecological Footprint) x 365 = Earth Overshoot Day

 Country Overshoot Days are based on the latest Footprint results which are available by December of the year prior.
 This ensures a stable and consistent “country overshoot calendar” for the year.
 In other words, country Overshoot Days reflect slightly older data than Earth Overshoot Day.
-The dates for all countries are published here, latest by early January of the year.
+The dates for all countries are published here, by January 2 of the year.

 The estimated level of resources and ecosystem services required to support human activities today is 1.7 Earths.
 Since 1961, the first year consistent United Nations statistics were available, humanity’s demand on resources has gone from being within the means of what nature could support to significantly over budget.
 Our planet went into global overshoot in the early 1970s.